DaniJobe/LabVIEW2018-Python-Integration-Example/README.md

 LabVIEW 2018 or newer
 Python 3.6 (3.6.8 is recommended)
 OpenCV 3.4.2.17 or newer (can be installed via pip using requirements.txt)
-NumPY 1.15.1 or newer (can be installed via pip using requirements.txt)
+NumPy 1.15.1 or newer (can be installed via pip using requirements.txt)

 ## Installation
 Clone or download the repo: